RillaStudios/basic_utils/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-BasicUtils is a Flutter package desiged to implement helpful utilities to make the development process quicker and easier.
+BasicUtils is a simple Flutter package desiged to implement helpful utilities to make the development process quicker and easier.
+It adds extra methods to data types which can be useful when writing your programs/apps.

+See Features for a list of methods added based off the data type.

 ## Features